 FOCUS is a framework that categorizes and defines a broad array of “outcomes” and communication processes related to patient counseling, patient education, health coaching and care-coordination.
 FOCUS helps depict how clinical communication may influence patients and families either directly or indirectly and ultimately improve patient health and well-being.

-- Develop ideas about how to evaluate clinical communication services (including genetic counseling)
+- Develop ideas about how to evaluate clinical communication services (specifically genetic counseling)

 - Select which goals and “outcomes” are of most interest to different stakeholders